pycom/pycom-documentation/content/pylife/fwupdate/_index.md

   4) Open up a command prompt or terminal, navigate to the directory your downloaded firmware is in, and run the following, replacing YOUR_FIRMWARE_HERE with firmware you have downloaded:

   Ensure that you run each command separately and check the output.
 You should see a line "Status: OK" in the output for commands that do a `--request GET`.
 Please note the ota-reboot command may not return a result and seem to hang.
 You can check if your PyGo is showing the usual start-up messages after the upgrade is complete.
+You can press ctrl+c to terminate the running commnad.

   Pushing the firmware binary to the device (command with `--request POST`) can take several minutes so please be patient.